cymmGithub/1vs1---fighting-game/README.md

 + Object collisions

 But also i have a nice touch of 2d canvas and basic sprites animation(Run, Attack, Jump, Death).
-In future i would like to add more GUI features like 'Start/Restart button' together with sound effects and background music.
+In future i would like to add:
++ more GUI features like 'Start/Restart button'
++ sound effects
++ background music
++ some kind of special attack for each sprite.

 Feel free to grab your friend and give this game a with [LIVE DEMO](https://cymmgithub.github.io/1vs1---fighting-game/) !